-There was such a wide range of pumpkins to choose from; there were gigantic pumpkins, small ones, white ones and spooky looking warty ones.
+There was such a wide range of pumpkins to choose from; there were gigantic pumpkins, small ones which are cutely named munchkins, white ones and spooky-looking warty ones.

 I chose a pumpkin that was deemed large and it weighed 8 kilos!
 It was fun being able to pick the pumpkin you wanted and it felt more special because you had made the effort to go out to the farm and pick it.
 Despite its popularity, the farm never feels cramped and you have plenty of space and room to wander around without feeling rushed.
 When you’ve picked the pumpkins you want, head to the exit and pay per size.
 At the exit, they usually sell Halloween-inspired products made locally.

 You could also pull up turnips and dig potatoes.
 Children could get their faces painted, get lost in the kale maze or go for a spin in the tractor ride.
 For the city dwellers, you can borrow wellies but it’s probably best to bring a pair anyway – you don’t want to get your good shoes muddy!